All posts

 The Problem: Without logging and metrics, debugging production issues becomes guesswork.

 The Fix: Instrument your code with structured logging.
 Track request latency, token usage, and error rates.
 Tools like Prometheus, Grafana, or cloud-native solutions provide visibility into your agent's behavior.
+The LangChain State of AI Agents report found that teams using structured observability resolved production incidents 3x faster than teams relying on ad-hoc logging.

-When to Use a Platform Like Nexus
+When to Use a Platform Like Go Digital

 Building from scratch makes sense for learning or highly specialized use cases.
 But most teams eventually hit limitations that platforms solve better than custom code.
+The five signs below signal that platform adoption pays off.

 Sign 1: You Are Managing Multiple Agents